 How to date Watanabe publisher seals

-Watanabe Shozaburo copyright seals on prints by Kawase Hasui, Ito Shinsui, Natori Shunsen, Ohara Koson among other shin-hanga artists.
+Watanabe Shozaburo ownership seals on prints by Kawase Hasui, Ito Shinsui, Natori Shunsen, Ohara Koson among other shin-hanga artists.

-Copyright seals were applied somewhat haphazardly so are not reliable for dating.
+Ownership seals were applied when a print was removed from inventory, not when the edition was printed, and so are not reliable for dating.
 Examine the quality of the impression and provenance for precise dating.

 |F||1932-1942.
 Reads published by Watanabe in Ginza.|